-The COALESCE Lab is a research team dedicated to studying processes of social exclusion, cohesion, and polarization from a social network perspective.
-While these processes are fundamentally relational, they are often studied at the individual level, or on the basis of social media networks, which leads to knowledge gaps regarding their emergence and persistence.
-The COALESCE Lab aims to contribute to research into these processes by focusing in depth on the everyday relationships among citizens and their societal consequences.
-It thus aims to connect micro-level relationships to macro-level outcomes.
+The COALESCE Lab is an interdisciplinary research group dedicated to advancing the understanding of social exclusion, cohesion, and polarization through the lens of social network analysis.
+These phenomena are inherently relational, yet they are frequently examined at the individual level or through social media data, resulting in significant gaps in our knowledge about how they emerge and persist in everyday life.
+The COALESCE Lab addresses these gaps by focusing on the everyday interactions among citizens and their societal consequences, aiming to bridge the divide between micro-level relationships and macro-level social outcomes.

 Our research is focused on the relational foundations of social cohesion, polarization, and exclusion.